mrteye/GDAX/README.md

-API for GDAX A service provided by coinbase.
-(Unofficial)
+API for GDAX, A service provided by coinbase.
+(An Unofficial API)

 The API methods in the Api class start at "getAccounts".
 Each method has basic usage information along with a reference link to the GDAX Api